Rutradc/Listomora/README.md

 ## Back end

-Back end coded in C# with ASP.NET Core and Entity Framework with SQLServer.
+Back end coded in C# with ASP.NET Core and Entity Framework with SQLServer with a CQRS architecture.

 ## License